 - Read up on craft and the writing life.
 Some of my personal favorites are SECOND SIGHT by Cheryl Klein, THE WRITER’S JOURNEY by Christopher Vogler, THE FOREST FOR THE TREES by Betsy Lerner, and NOVEL METAMORPHOSIS by Darcy Pattison.

 - Commit these four words to memory: endurance, patience, commitment, passion.

 - This article, Advice for Publishing a Children’s Book, pretty much covers it all.
 Here’s another good one: How to Get Your Book Published.
 If you’re hoping for a magic formula, Avi’s words are a good reminder of the hard work the writing life requires.
 Jody Hedlund has wise advice for novice writers.
+Laurie Purdie Salas has one with frequently asked questions from KitLit writers.
 And here’s an article with advice for young writers from publishing pros.

 Popular Writing Posts

 - The Way Things Unfold

 - Plowing, Planting, Hoping, Dreaming

 - Navigating a Debut Year: Private Life

 - Navigating a Debut Year: Writing Life

 - Navigating a Debut Year: Protecting the Creative Heart